eaigner/hood/README.md

 	hd, err := hood.New(db, &Postgres{})

-## Models
+## Schemas

-Tables can be declared using the following syntax (please not that this table is only for demonstration purposes and would not produce valid SQL since it has 2 primary keys)
+Schemas can be declared using the following syntax (only for demonstration purposes, would not produce valid SQL since it has 2 primary keys)

 ```go
 type Person struct {